matheus-pereira/elric/website/versioned_docs/version-27.2/Configuration.md

 Default: `undefined`

 This option allows the use of a custom global setup module which exports an async function that is triggered once before all test suites.
-This function gets Jest's `globalConfig` object as a parameter.
+This function gets elric's `globalConfig` object as a parameter.

 _Note: A global setup module configured in a project (using multi-project runner) will be triggered only when you run at least one test from this project._

 _Note: Any global variables that are defined through `globalSetup` can only be read in `globalTeardown`.
 You cannot retrieve globals defined here in your test suites._

-_Note: While code transformation is applied to the linked setup-file, Jest will **not** transform any code in `node_modules`.
+_Note: While code transformation is applied to the linked setup-file, elric will **not** transform any code in `node_modules`.
 This is due to the need to load the actual transformers (e.g. `babel` or `typescript`) to perform transformation._

 Example: